This article on ‘Trademarks: Infringement, Remedies, & Landmark Cases’ was written by Dhruvi Joshi, an Intern at Legal Upanishad.

 - Under Order 39 Rules 1 and 2 of the Code of Civil Procedure, the same might be requested.
 This effectively defeats the lawsuit’s intended outcome and permits the defendant to continue using the mark in a manner that is similar to that of the plaintiff.

-- The court may require the infringer to take certain actions to restore the reputation of the infringement’s company.
+- The court may require the infringer to take certain actions to restore the reputation of the infringer’s company.
 This might be accomplished by publicizing his apologies or taking steps to restore the consumers’ confidence.

 - The harmed party may seek damages because his or her business has suffered losses as a result of losing the exclusive right to use the trademark that he or she owns.